Introduction to Bacon & the Art of Living

-This was an old way to distinguishing what we call today proteins from carbohydrates.
+This was an old way of distinguishing what we call today proteins from carbohydrates.
 There was a theory at this time that vegetable protein which is consumed by herbivores changes into the flesh and blood of the animal.
 This was still prevalent during the time of Mulder and Liebig’s.
 (Sahyun, M. (Editor).
-1948) Another question was the source of the nitrogen in animal bodies.
-Since nitrogen is most prevalent in the air around us, some chemists suggested that animals get the nitrogen from the air through a kind of combination must occur during an animal’s digestion of plant foods “so as to give the ingesta the characteristics that would allow them to be incorporated into the animal’s own tissues either for growth or replacement of worn-out materials.”
+1948) Another question was the source of nitrogen in animal bodies.
+Since nitrogen is most prevalent in the air around us, some chemists suggested that animals get the nitrogen from the air through a kind of combination that must occur during an animal’s digestion of plant foods “so as to give the ingesta the characteristics that would allow them to be incorporated into the animal’s own tissues either for growth or replacement of worn-out materials.”
 (Carpenter, 2003) The mechanisms of nutrition were in a developmental process.

 François Magendie: Nitrogen as the basis for Nutrition

 A major step came from the work of Magendie (1783–1855) who linked the nitrogen of inanimate substances with that of living systems.
 He was the first to recognise that there is a major difference between the nutritional value of food containing nitrogen and those without it.
 Magendie grew up in revolutionary Paris and practised as a surgeon before changing to physiology.